erickz/trial-ltv/README.md

 - I think It would be better organized if we added the prefix `api/v1/` to the api`s endpoints, since this app also has views;
 - Use ajax requests in the form;
 - Use ES6 in the scripts;
+- Enable the api to handle the `nsfw` flag as well as the form